aquinto/INST126/project1/README.md

 When you run the program, it will ask you for the name of your operation!
 Please make sure to enter the name of your operation and not the number next to it or else it will not work.
-You coudl also quit the program by entering quit into your terminal
+You could also quit the program by entering quit into your terminal

 For example: to select the operation addition, please type in "addition" when asked by the program